-We considered many factors using the government’s COVID guidance and associated risk templates.
-As a large, outdoor, un-ticketed, free-to-enter event for us the key ones included:
+We consider many factors using the government’s COVID guidance and associated risk templates.
+As a large, outdoor, un-ticketed, free-to-enter event for us the key ones include:

 - Being an un-ticketed event with multiple entry points means we can’t control visitor numbers (eg to help ensure social distancing)

 - Being a free event limits our ability to raise funds to provide the additional COVID precautions

 - Being free means a last minute cancellation incurs all the costs with no on-the-day income eg car parks, which would hit us hard financially

 - We feature live entertainment at several venues, where it would be difficult to setup the required 2m bubbles.